astralarya/seek/README.md

 Search for files and folders in the current directory with names containing foo
 > seek foo

+Search for directories with names containing foo
+> seek -type:d foo

+Delete all files with names containing foo
+> seek -delete foo

-Search for files and folders in the current directory with names containing bar in a directory containing foo
+Search for files and folders with names containing bar in a directory containing foo
 > seek foo/bar

 Change directory to the deepest directory containing all matches
 > seek foo/bar -

-Use `cat` to examine all matches
+Pass all matches to `cat`
 > seek foo/bar +'cat {}'

 ## License